Batman99SD/alx-system_engineering-devops/0x19-postmortem/README.md

 - Improve testing procedures to catch memory leaks before deploying updates.
 - Strengthen the rollback plan for caching layer updates to allow quick reversion in case of issues.

+## TO DO

+1. Enhance Monitoring:

+- Implement detailed memory usage monitoring for the caching layer.
+- Set up alerts for unusual memory consumption patterns.

+2. Improve Testing Procedures:

+- Incorporate memory leak detection in the testing pipeline for caching layer updates.
+- Conduct regular stress tests to identify potential performance issues.

+3. Strengthen Rollback Plan:

+- Develop and document a rollback plan for the caching layer, including automated rollback scripts.
+- rain the team on executing the rollback plan quickly and efficiently.

+By taking these measures, we aim to prevent similar outages in the future, ensuring our API services remain stable and responsive for our users.